Prepping caked yarn

 You really really really don’t want to knit with it in this state.
 Your knitting won’t be as tight or as even as it should be.
 So…you’ve got to prep the yarn before you start (yes, even before you swatch).

-The first step is to get out your trusty swift and wind off the yarn.
+The first step is to get out your trusty swift and wind off the yarn (as always, amazon links are affiliate links).
 Pro tip, do not set your swift to its widest setting right now (the yarn will relax during this process, and if you use the biggest setting now, your loop of yarn will be too big later, and you will swear a lot…ask me how I know).

 Now, tie off the yarn in at least three places.
 Really, four is better.
 Tie it loosely enough that water can still sneak in under they ties, and be sure you’re using a yarn that won’t bleed.